 Why Use PostgreSQL with Python?

-- ACID Compliance: Ensures data integrity with transactions.
+- ACID Compliance: Ensures data consistency and integrity even under heavy workloads or unexpected shutdowns.

 Prerequisites